ryanlovett/grouper-to-github/README.md

 ## Notes

-If one wants to use a CalGroup, this is the default (setting -g to True).
-If one only wants to use a comma-separated list list of CalNet IDs, set -g to False and simply use -u.
+If one wants to use a CalGroup, one now needs to add the -g flag.
+If one only wants to use a comma-separated list list of CalNet IDs, simply use -u.

 One can create a CalGroup for a course via https://github.com/ryanlovett/sis-to-calgroups.
 This uses Travis to automatically create CalGroup groups whenever a course is put into the courses/ subdirectory there.
 One needs the SIS class ID.